mpounsett/3-DNS-Protocol/DNS3-RR-Protocol.md

 Service providers can provide a customized error message in the response body in addition to the HTTP status code defined in the previous section.

-This can include an Identifiying number/string that can be used to track the requests.
+This can include an identifying number/string that can be used to track the requests.

 #Using the definitions